 I began my life in education as a Teaching Assistant when my own daughters were still at primary school.
 Whilst continuing in this role, I decided to embark on a degree in Education, initially on a part-time basis, and I finally qualified as a teacher in 2004.
 My time at Bronte began in 2007 and I have been fortunate enough to work with several Year groups – I’ve been a Year 5 teacher since 2009.
 I thoroughly enjoy supporting the annual residential trip to France and find my own French has also started to improve!
 As the Head of Learning Support, I enjoy working with my Learning Support Assistant, and all the other teaching staff, to ensure that each child reaches their full potential, whatever their ability or particular gift.
 I have a real love of reading, drama (in particular Shakespeare) and all things literature-related.
 I sincerely hope that I pass this passion onto the children in my care.

-Year 4 Teacher, Mathematics and Computer Science Co-ordinator
+Head of Upper School, Year 4 Teacher, Computer Science Co-ordinator

-When I am not teaching, I am a mother of two gorgeous children, a wife of a photographer and a self-taught hair and makeup artist – another passion in my life!
+When I am not teaching, I am a mother of two gorgeous children, and wife of a photographer.
+I am also a self-taught hair and makeup artist – another passion in my life!